×

 Excess quantity of oil

-A tiny error can cause the leak if you just filled up the oil.
+If you just filled up the oil, a tiny error can cause a leak.
 For example, you may have poured too much oil while filling up during the oil change.
-All you should do is remove the excess oil in this situation.
+In this situation, all you should do is remove the excess oil.

 Crankshaft seal failure

 The crankshaft may be seen projecting slightly at both ends of the motor.
-There are seals at these mounting places that prevent the oil from leaking out of the motor.
+Seals at these mounting places prevent the oil from leaking out of the motor.
 You can see front and rear seals on the crankshaft.
-You can find oil leakage towards the front of the motor, which is visible through the belt if the front crankshaft seal leaks.
-There will be oil between the engine and transmission if the issue is with the rear crankshaft seal.
+If the front crankshaft seal leaks, oil will leak towards the front of the motor, which will be visible through the belt.
+If the issue is with the rear crankshaft seal, there will be oil between the engine and transmission.

-Knowing in detail about the symptoms of an oil leak can help you reduce the engine oil leak repair cost.
-The earlier you diagnose it, the more you save on repair costs!
+Knowing the symptoms of an oil leak in detail can help you reduce the cost of engine oil leak repair.
+The earlier you diagnose it, the more you can save on repair costs!

 Dark puddles underneath your car

-Inspect if there are any dark brown or yellow puddles when you drive out of your driveway or parking place.
-Place a cardboard piece or plastic plate beneath your car when you park if you don’t have a designated parking spot.
-By doing this, you’ll know that the leak is originating from your car and not someone else’s.
+When you drive out of your driveway or parking place, inspect for dark brown or yellow puddles.
+If you don’t have a designated parking spot, place a cardboard piece or a plastic plate beneath your car when you park.
+This will help you know that the leak is originating from your car and not someone else’s.
 If your oil pan leaks, it will spill directly onto the pavement, potentially causing oil pressure and level problems.

 If oil drips into the exhaust manifold, smoke will start coming out from the engine area.
-In addition, the leaking oil can harm the oxygen sensors or cause the gaskets to fail if you neglect this issue for long.
+In addition, if this issue is neglected for a long time, the leaking oil can harm the oxygen sensors or result in the gaskets failing.

 The oil light on the car’s dashboard is a warning that you should not ignore.
 It will notify you if the oil level or pressure is lower than normal.
 Even if this does not always mean there is a leak, it does require more inspection.